phaserjs/phaser/README.md

 * Key.enabled boolean allows you to toggle if a Key processes its update method or dispatches any events without deleting and re-creating it.
 * Emitter now has minParticleAlpha and maxParticleAlpha values for setting a random alpha on emitted particles.
 * Emitter.particleAnchor allows you to control the anchor of emitted Particles.
 Defaults to 0.5 (same as before) but now under your control.
+* Emitter.setAlpha allows you to quickly set the min and max alpha values.
+* Emitter.setScale allows you to quickly set the min and max scale values.
+* Emitter.blendMode lets you set the blendMode of any emitted Particle (needs a browser that supports canvas blend modes)

 Bug Fixes